What are your 2015-16 J.D. admission deadlines?

 No. We have only a full-time day program.
 Limited classes (some offered at night) are also available during the summer.

 Very limited on-campus housing is available for law students.
-Please see the information for graduate student housing located at http://www.housing.umn.edu/graduate/index.html.
+More information available at http://www.housing.umn.edu/graduate/index.html.

 Admitted students will receive a housing guide with detailed housing information and contact information for many local apartments and other housing options.

 What is the average age of students at the Law School?